FY24 Title VI Nondiscrimination Training Instructions

 All grantees will report Title VI compliance in the online grants system.
 Failure to complete Title VI training may result in the cancellation of your grant.
-For FY23, the Title VI training deadlines are as follows:
+For FY24, the Title VI training deadlines are as follows:

-- Annual Grants must complete Title VI training and submit certification between July 1, 2022 – December 9, 2022, and/or by the first request for payment whichever comes first and be submitted in the online grants system.
-The FY23 Title VI submission deadline for all Annual Grants is December 9, 2022.
+- Annual Grants must complete Title VI training and submit certification between July 1, 2023 – December 8, 2023, and/or by the first request for payment whichever comes first and be submitted in the online grants system.
+The FY24 Title VI submission deadline for all Annual Grants is December 8, 2023.

 - Rolling/Mini-Grants must submit Title VI training before the payment is distributed.
-If your agency has already completed the training in the TN Arts Commission’s online grant system due to receiving an Annual Grant for the FY 23, it is not necessary to repeat the training.
+If your agency has already completed the training in the TN Arts Commission’s online grant system due to receiving an Annual Grant for the FY24, it is not necessary to repeat the training.

-- ABC Grants must submit Title VI training and certification in the online grants system by October 1, 2022.
+- FY24 ABC Grants must submit Title VI training and certification in the online grants system by October 1, 2023.

 Who should be trained?

 - All paid staff involved with the grant of the organization are to be trained and this information is to be reported on the Title VI Training and Certification form.
 Please coordinate within your organization and submit only one form listing each staff person who has completed training.
 Do NOT submit multiple Title VI forms for each staff person who completes training.
 If there are new staff members who need to receive training during the year, please contact the Title VI Coordinator for inclusion on your form.

 - Though not mandated, it is strongly encouraged that Board members, front line volunteers, and contractors who work with the public, also receive training.

 - Even if your organization receives Title VI certification through another state agency or entity, each organization must still submit a TN Arts Title VI form in the Commission online grants system.